CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/mods/Patches/SaveRAM/readme.txt

 		will have already finished it's purpose before being overwritten

-NewDriverPool.c appends the decompiled Camera110_InitStructs,
+NewDriverPool.c appends the decompiled TileView_Init,
 which was reduced in size with logical optimizations.
 The new Driver pool is not solid memory, drivers are scattered around RAM.
 The game mostly-uses the linked lists, and only treats